oviohub/covid-19-projects/README.md

 ### Contributing

-This is a collaborative projects and contributions are more than welcome.
+This is a collaborative project and contributions are more than welcome.
 Have a look at our [Contributing.md](https://github.com/oviohub/covid-19-projects/blob/master/CONTRIBUTING.md) and join the effort!

 ## License